Collatz example in depth

 The Collatz Conjecture is a simple mathematical problem that can be expressed as a program.

-The conjecture states that, for any positive integer n:
+The conjecture states that, for any positive integer n

-• repeat this process, and you will eventually reach 1.
+is odd, multiply it by 3 and add 1 - repeat this process, and you will eventually reach 1.

 The program is implemented in rust, and compiles to the RISC Zero ZkVM.